 Storage is where most SQL Servers bottleneck on today.
 Here I want to compare how SAN theoretical advertised maximum performance compares to what I am actually seeing.
 Those two numbers never match – but that’s OK.
-The real question is how far apart are we?
+The real question is, how far apart are we?
 You can do some basic SAN testing using a program such as CrystalDiskMark.
-But if you playing with a serious SQL Server, you will end up doing diskspd.exe testing (built by Microsoft) and running a ton of tests on each volume.
+But if you are playing with a serious SQL Server, you will end up doing diskspd.exe testing (built by Microsoft) and running a ton of tests on each volume.
 My suggestion – do not proceed with SQL installation until this is done.

 Also, save your SAN performance metrics.
 SAN admin will get you your volumes.
-But after SQL upgrade is no longer a top item on the project list, other workloads start to creep into your SQL volumes and SAN perf mysteriously goes down.
+But after SQL upgrade is no longer a top item on the project list, other workloads start to creep into your SQL volumes, and SAN perf mysteriously goes down.
 If you know what perf metrics were on day1 and ask that perf drop question quickly, there is a good chance SAN admin may move that extra workload someplace else.

 4. Prior experience in upgrading SQL